Severe testing of Benford's law: The severity principle

 where $T_n(\vx_o)$ is the test statistic calculated on the observed sample and ``;'' means ``calculated assuming'' the specified condition.
 Of course, saying that $\mu > \mu_1$ is false is equivalent to saying that $\mu \leq \mu_1$ is true.
 In fact, it is sufficient to compute

 because for any $\mu < \mu_1$ we would obtain larger values of the severity.

 The situation is summarized in figure~\ref{fig:severity_example}.
-When $\mu = \mu_1$ is assumed true, the distribution of $T_n(\mX)$ becomes $\rN[\sqrt{n}(\mu_1 - \mu_0)/\sigma, 1]$.
+When $\mu = \mu_1 = \mu_0 + \gamma$ is assumed true, the distribution of $T_n(\mX)$ becomes $\rN[\sqrt{n}\,\gamma/\sigma, 1]$.
 The effect is that the distribution shifts to the right for higher values of $n$.
-This in turn implies that the rejection of the null implies different levels of severity (with respect to our alternative of interest) for different sample sizes: severity is higher for smaller values of $n$, ranging from 0.841 ($n = 100$) to 0.123 ($n = 1000$).
-That is, despite the fact that the null hypothesis is rejected at the same significance level, evidence in favor of our alternative of interest becomes weaker as $n$ grows.
-Of course, it must be highlighted once more that the alternative of interest depends on the specific context under examination.
+Therefore, the rejection of the null implies different levels of severity (with respect to our alternative of interest) for different sample sizes: severity is higher for smaller values of $n$, ranging from 0.841 ($n = 100$) to 0.123 ($n = 1000$).
+That is, despite the fact that the null hypothesis is rejected at the same significance level, evidence in favour of our alternative of interest becomes weaker as $n$ grows.